mikeS141618/trialmesh/docs/pipeline_overview.md

 - **Similarity Search**: Find trials with embeddings similar to each patient
 - **K-Nearest Neighbors**: Retrieve top-k most similar trials as candidates

 This stage efficiently narrows down the search space to a manageable set of potentially relevant trials.
+Results are stored in `./run/results/`.

 ### 6. Clinical Reasoning and Filtering